-A key challenge for these brands is how to maintain contact with these website visitors after they’ve made a purchase, to increase levels of customer retention.
+Retailers invest huge amounts of money and effort to attract visitors to their website, so that once they’re there, they can convert them into paying customers.
+A key challenge for these brands is how to maintain contact with website visitors after they’ve made a purchase in order to increase levels of customer service and retention.

-- Reinforce the ‘good vibes’ from the initial purchase.
+- Reinforce the positive customer experience from the initial purchase.

-- Keep your brand in the customer’s mind and the communication channel open.
+- Keepyour brand in the customer’s mind to keep the communication channel open.

 - Offer opportunities to learn more about customers.

-The ultimate goal is to build a stronger relationship with customers and increase customer lifetime value.
+The ultimate goal is to build a stronger relationship with customers and fully understand how to increase customer lifetime value.

-Here are seven types of email you can send to customers after they’ve made a purchase.
+To get to grips with post-purchase emails for better retention, here are examples of seven types of email you can send to customers after they’ve experienced your brand online.

-Many such emails can be quite functional, stating the basic facts and leaving it at that.
+These emails can be quite functional – stating the basic facts and leaving it at that.
 This does the job of reassuring the customer that their order has been placed correctly, but it represents a missed opportunity to impress customers and add more value.

 Stats underline the opportunity that transactional emails present.
-A Silverpop study from last year found that transactional emails are opened more than twice as often as ‘standard’ emails (44.9% compared with 20.8%).
+A recent Silverpop study found that transactional emails are opened more than twice as often as ‘standard’ emails (44.9% compared with 20.8%).